200 hrs yoga teacher training in Goa

 Lifestyle and ethics

-- Different paths of yoga,
+- Meaning of yoga, upanishad concepts, history

-- Fluctuations of the mind
+- Modification of mind

 - How yoga could be applied in our daily lives not just practicing yoga but applying it living life at its best more by being present

-Principles of sequencing will be taught so that students can create a vinyasa flow sequence according to the need of their students or the class.
-Learning Sanskrit names of postures to both expand your knowledge and enhance your professional skills
+- Learning Sanskrit names of postures to both expand your knowledge and enhance your professional skills

 - Introductions and history

-- Primary series: Sun salutations, standing series, seated series, finishing sequence.
+- Primary series – Sun salutations, standing series, seated series, finishing sequence

 - Introduction to yin yoga